-- Technical Performance: This category includes all requirements that are not included in the other three metrics of the Consequence table.
-The wording of each level is oriented toward design processes, production processes, life cycle support, and to retirement of the system.
-For example, the word "margin" could apply to weight margin during design, safety margin during testing, or machine performance margin during production. - Schedule: The words used in the Schedule column, as in all columns of the Consequence table, are meant to be universally applied.
+- Schedule: The words used in the Schedule column, as in all columns of the Consequence table, are meant to be universally applied.
 Avoid excluding a consequence level from consideration just because it doesn't match your team's specific definitions.
 In other words, phrases such as need dates, key milestones, critical path, and key team milestones are meant to apply to all IPTs. - Cost: Since costs vary from component to component and process to process, the percentage criteria shown in the figure may not strictly apply at the lower levels of the WBS.
 These team leaders can set the percentage criteria that best reflects their situation.
 However, when costs are rolled up at higher levels (e.g., Program), the following definitions will be used: Level 1-no change, Level 2-<5%, Level 3-5-7%, Level 4-7-10%, and Level 5->10%. - Impact on Other Teams: Both the consequence of a risk and the mitigation actions associated with reducing the risk may impact another team.
 This may involve additional coordination or management attention (resources) and may therefore increase the level of risk.
 This is especially true of common technical processes.

 Risk Rating.
 Probability and consequence should not always be considered equally; for example, there may be consequences so severe that it is considered high risk even though the probability to achieve a particular outcome is low.
-After deciding a level of process variance/likelihood (a through e) and a level of consequence (1 through 5), enter the Assessment Guide portion of Figure 3-2 to obtain a risk rating (green = LOW, yellow = MOD, and red = HIGH).
-For example; consequence/process variance/likelihood level 2b corresponds to LOW risk, level 3d corresponds to MOD risk, level 4c corresponds to HIGH risk.
+After deciding a level of process variance/likelihood (a through e) and a level of consequence (a through e), enter the Assessment Guide portion of Figure 3-2 to obtain a risk rating (green = LOW, yellow = MOD, and red = HIGH).
+For example; consequence/process variance/likelihood level 2b corresponds to LOW risk, level 3d corresponds to MOD risk, level 5c corresponds to HIGH risk.
 After obtaining the risk rating, make a subjective comparison of the risk event with the applicable rating definition in Figure 3-2 (e.g., High=unacceptable, major disruptions, etc.).
 There should be a close match.
 If there isn't, consider reevaluating the level of likelihood or consequence.
 Those risk events that are assessed as moderate or high should be submitted to the XYZ Risk Management Coordinator on a RIF.

 Figure 3-2 is useful to convey information to decision makers and will be used primarily for that purpose.
-The PMO will use the Risk Tracking Report and Watchlist.
+The PMO will use the Risk Tracking Report and Watch List.
 (See Annex D.)